ali-rantakari/icalBuddy/deployment-files/readme.txt

   Here you'll find documentation for all of the arguments you can use when calling icalBuddy.

+* Run "man icalBuddyConfig" in the terminal to read the manual page for the configuration file format.
+Here you'll find documentation for everything you can do with the configuration file in order to make icalBuddy always behave in the way you want.

 * Copy one of the included example localization files to ~/.icalBuddyLocalization.plist in order to start using them.
 This is only if you're interested in making icalBuddy output in a